howardkyu/Lightrail-API-V2-Docs/docs/home.md

 You can see `lineItems` contains the basic shopping cart information.

-Also, note the `sources` property in the request.
+Also, note the `sources` property in the example request.
 It includes three sources, two of which are value stored in Lightrail, the other is a tokenized card from Stripe.

- - `"customerId": "cus_123"`: uses any value associated with that customer in Lightrail.
+ - `"customerId": "cus_123"` - uses any value associated with that customer in Lightrail.

- - `"publicCode: "EASYMONEY"`: represents the promotion code entered during checkout.
+ - `"publicCode: "EASYMONEY"` - represents the promotion code entered during checkout.

- - `"cardToken": "tok_12345"`: tokenized card using Stripe elements.
+ - `"cardToken": "tok_12345"` - tokenized card using Stripe elements.

 **Response**: `200 OK`
 ```json